Akascape/CTkTable/README.md

 - Insert values to specific block
 - delete values from specific block
 - update all values at once
-- customize each block and options
+- edit each block value and options
 - lightweight library
 - can be used with scrollable frame